 Adult social care is the biggest service area for county authorities, who spend on average close to half their annual budgets on this one service.
 The pressures in social care are well documented: over the last decade, councils have witnessed a perfect storm of rising demand and reductions in funding, putting further pressure on budgets with more working age people requiring care alongside elderly individuals.

-The government’s long-awaited proposals for reform were unveiled in September, which set out the intention to introduce a cap on care and extend the means-test threshold, alongside a commitment to closer equalise care fees between self-funders and those in state care.
-A total of £5.4bn has been committed for these reforms, but the package contained no upfront funding for councils’ short-term demographic pressures.
+Long-awaited proposals for reform were unveiled in 2022 which set out the intention to introduce a cap on care and extend the means-test threshold, alongside a commitment to closer equalise care fees between self-funders and those in state care.
+A total of £5.4bn has been committed for these reforms, but the package contained no upfront funding for councils’ short-term demographic pressures and CCN advocacy led to the government delaying this reform.
+With inflationary pressures in 2023 and 2024 particularly impacting adult social care, it is unlikely these reforms can be easily delivered without an uplift in funding.

 Analysis from PricewaterhouseCoopers for the County Councils Network shows that in 2025 the network’s member councils will be spending £2.9bn per year more on adult social care compared to what they were spending in 2015 just to maintain services as they currently are.
 Sustainable funding is a vital first step to enable counties to deliver the high-quality social care that residents expect.